Raykang35/INS-simulation-tutorial/README.md

 # INS-simulation-tutorial

-Optimization material structure using VASP, we need 4 files as input. \n (1) INCAR (The central input file of VASP, which determines what to do and how to do it.)
+Optimization material structure using VASP, we need 4 files as input.
+(1) INCAR (The central input file of VASP, which determines what to do and how to do it.)
 (2) POSCAR (Crystal structure)
 (3) POTCAR (Pseudopotential)